Resilient-Labs/weather-api-bootcamp/README.md

 ### Goal: Build a Weather Nasa API

 This is my simple Weather API project!
-Users can enter in a City and State and the app will fetch them the current weather for that area!
+Users can enter in a City and U.S State Code (Ex: MA, CA, NH) or International Country Codes (Ex: China = CN) and the app will fetch them the current weather for that area!

 <img src="weather.png"></img>